EphraimSiegfried/bachelor-thesis/src/content/nix.typ

 === Daemon Protocol <daemon-protocol>

-The Nix daemon is a service which runs runs Nix specific operations on behalf of non-root users.
+The Nix daemon is a service which runs Nix specific operations on behalf of non-root users.
 Most of the operations it can execute, can also be run via the Nix command line interface (CLI).

 The main purpose of the Nix daemon is for multi-user Nix installations.
 In this mode the Nix store is owned by some privileged user to prevent other users to manipulate the Nix store in a malicious way (e.g. install a Trojan horse).
 When users use the Nix CLI, control is forwarded to the Nix daemon which is run under the owner of the Nix store.
 In this scenario, commands to the Nix daemon are dispatched through interprocess communication either via the socket (located at `/nix/var/nix/daemon-socket/socket`). @nixdev-multi-user